 As an educator, it’s critical for me to constantly reexamine my practice and make meaningful revisions to what I do in the classroom.
 In particular, as a white teacher, if I am not being actively anti-racist in my planning and practice, I will perpetrate harm and violence to all students in my classroom.
 (The Hechinger Report has a great column on this.)
 This requires constant reflection and hard work.
 My hope is that sharing my strategies will give you ideas for how you can revisit your own classroom and practice.

 This is the first in a five-part series on anti-racist teaching.
-Read part 2 and part 3.
+Read part 2, part 3, part 4, and part five.